connerreed/Fraternity-Database-Tracker/sql/README.md

       - mysql -u your_username -p your_database_name < sql/file_name.sql

-           - Replace 'your_username' with your MySQL username, `your_database_name` with the name of your created database, and `file_name.sql` with the appropriate SQL file name.
+           - Replace `your_username` with your MySQL username, `your_database_name` with the name of your created database, and `file_name.sql` with the appropriate SQL file name.

 4. Update the database connection details: In the `src/com/myfraternity/util/DBUtil.java` file of this repository, update the connection details to match your MySQL database.
 Modify the `url`, `username`, and `password` variables with your specific database information.